TRACK CHAIR

 rmkarl@sei.cmu.edu

-This minitrack intends to serve as a platform for presenting innovative research, discussing emerging trends, and setting the agenda for future exploration in the field of AI security.
+The objective of this minitrack is to serve as a platform for presenting innovative research, discussing emerging trends, and setting the agenda for future exploration in the field of AI security.
 It will address the intersection of technology, safety, trustworthiness, responsibility, and policy, ensuring a comprehensive approach to AI security.
-The focus will be placed on developing and implementing mechanisms to ensure that AI systems are safe for users and operate in a trustworthy manner.
-This includes research on creating transparent AI systems that users can understand and trust, and methodologies to verify and validate the safety of AI algorithms in various applications.
 Recommended topics include, but are not limited to, the following:

 - System-Theoretic Process Analysis for Security (STPA-SEC) for AI Systems